cloudfoundry-attic/cf-docs-deprecated/content/frameworks/ruby/ruby.md

 ## Supported Ruby Versions

-Cloud Foundry supports Ruby 1.8.7-p302 or higher and Ruby 1.9.2-p174 or higher.
+As of this writing, Cloud Foundry supports `ruby 1.8.7-p302` or higher and `ruby 1.9.2-p180` or higher.
 Ruby 1.8.7 is the default.
 If you use Ruby 1.9.2, add the vmc `--runtime ruby19` option when you push your application to Cloud Foundry: